tranquilit/WAPT-Documentation/source/wapt-usage/command-line-interface/command-line-interface-special-usage.rst

   The command :command:`generate-uuid` exist to solve that problem.

-The command :code:`wapt-get generate-uuid` returns:
+The command :command:`wapt-get generate-uuid` returns:

 .. code-block:: bash